New Island Books

 ‘The current powerhouse of Irish fiction’. – Storgy

-New Island Books aims to find the very best new writers.
-Our début writers in the last few years include June Caldwell, Conor Brady, Oisín Fagan, Lisa Harding and Roisín O’Donnell.
+New Island is keen to find and nurture the very best new writers.
+Break-through début authors of recent years include June Caldwell, Conor Brady, Oisín Fagan, Lisa Harding, Andrew Meehan and Roisín O’Donnell.

-The Open Door Series, founded in association with Patricia Scanlan, has published adult literacy novellas by authors including Maeve Binchy, John Boyne, Roddy Doyle, Nick Hornby, Cathy Kelly, Vincent Banville and Cecelia Ahern.
+The Open Door Series, the brainchild of novelist Patricia Scanlan and publisher Edwin, has published adult literacy novellas by authors including Maeve Binchy, John Boyne, Roddy Doyle, Nick Hornby, Cathy Kelly, Vincent Banville and Cecelia Ahern.

-New Island receives funding from The Irish Arts Council.
+New Island receives funding from Arts Council of Ireland.

 New Island Board

-Edwin Higel is Managing Director of New Island Books.
-Originally from Germany, where he studied German and English Literature and Linguistics, Edwin moved to Dublin in the late 1970s, where he worked first as a company representative for Argosy Books, before moving on to become the Irish sales manager for Associated Book Publishers London.
-In 1997, he set up his own publishing services agency, and in 1992, with Dermot Bolger, founded New Island Books.
-He is also a founding member and continuing board member of Compass Independent Publishing Services in London.
+In 1987, he set up his own publishing services agency, and in 1992, with Dermot Bolger, founded New Island Books.
+He is also a founding member and director of Compass Independent Publishing Services in London/Edinburgh.